-So, taking into account all of the above, I am satisfied that by the September 2022, when Mr D fell victim to this scam, Revolut ought fairly and reasonably to have recognised that there could be at an increased risk of fraud on this account.
-Mr D was using Revolut to purchase £5,000 in cryptocurrency and so was sending a large sum and only a few days after he'd sent a quite large sum - which is often the pattern seen at the start of scams.
+So, taking into account all of the above, I am satisfied that by the end of 2022, when Mr T fell victim to this scam, Revolut ought fairly and reasonably to have recognised that there could be at an increased risk of fraud on this account.
+Mr T was using Revolut to purchase £7,000 in cryptocurrency and so was sending a large sum - considering he hadn't used this account before.
 So it should've considered there was a risk of financial harm here.

 I recognise that Revolut needs to take an appropriate line between protecting against fraud and not unduly hindering legitimate transactions.
-But given what Revolut knew about the account opening and the destination of the payment, I think that the circumstances should have led Revolut to consider that Mr D could be at heightened risk of financial harm from fraud.
+But given what Revolut knew about the account opening and the destination of the payment, I think that the circumstances should have led Revolut to consider that Mr T could be at heightened risk of financial harm from fraud.
+This was a large payment to a cryptocurrency merchant, following a number of difficulties sending a small payment, and the first successful cryptocurrency payment on a newly opened account.

 What kind of warning should Revolut have provided?
-And if Revolut had provided this kind of warning, would that have prevented the losses Mr D suffered from the £5,000 payment?
+And if Revolut had provided this kind of warning, would that have prevented the losses Mr T suffered from the £7,000 payment?

-Revolut didn't provide Mr D with a warning on his second payment.
-In line with good industry practice and regulatory requirements, I consider that it is fair and reasonable to conclude that Revolut should have asked Mr D his purpose for making this payment and then provided him a warning around this purpose.

-I accept that at the time Mr D made this payment, Revolut may not yet have had a cryptocurrency investment scam specific warning, but it ought to have had a warning on investment scams more generally as these were prevalent by this time.
+In line with good industry practice and regulatory requirements, I consider that it is fair and reasonable to conclude that Revolut should have asked Mr T his purpose for making this payment and then provided a warning to him around this purpose.
+I accept that at the time Mr T made this payment, Revolut may not yet have had a cryptocurrency investment scam specific warning, but it ought to have had a warning on investment scams more generally as these were prevalent by this time.

-I consider Mr D would've selected an option relating to investments if he was given one - either cryptocurrency investments if it was available, but if not, a general investment option.
+I consider Mr T would've selected an option relating to investments if he was given one - either cryptocurrency investments if it was available, but if not, a general investment option.
 I haven't seen evidence he was coached by the scammer to mislead Revolut and at this time he believed he was genuinely investing.

-The scam Mr D fell victim to had all the common features of both a cryptocurrency and general investment scam at this time.
+The scam Mr T fell victim to had all the common features of both a cryptocurrency and general investment scam at this time.
 He understood he was trading on the scam platform and he needed to move his money to a cryptocurrency provider to pay into the platform.
-He found the advert on social media; he was expecting high returns on his investment; he used screensharing software and the broker was unregulated - with a FCA warning about it online.
+He found the advert by a celebrity endorsement on social media; he was expecting incredibly high returns for a small investment; and the broker was unregulated.

-Had the warning Revolut provided Mr D covered some or all of the above common scam features, these would've resonated with him and the situation he was in.
-Considering he was about to move a large sum of money, I think Mr D would've taken note of the warning and done further research into the opportunity.
+Had the warning Revolut provided Mr T covered some or all of the above common scam features, these would've resonated with Mr T and the situation he was in.
+Considering he was about to move a large sum of money, I think Mr T would've taken note of the warning and done further research into the opportunity.
 Due to this and the content of the warning, I don't believe he would've reattempted the payment and I think the scam would've unravelled, preventing any further loss.

-Is it fair and reasonable for Revolut to be held responsible for Mr D's loss?
+Is it fair and reasonable for Revolut to be held responsible for Mr T's loss?

-In reaching my decision about what is fair and reasonable, I have taken into account that Mr D purchased cryptocurrency which credited his account with a cryptocurrency merchant, rather than making a payment directly to the fraudsters.
+In reaching my decision about what is fair and reasonable, I have taken into account that Mr T purchased cryptocurrency which credited his account with a cryptocurrency merchant, rather than making a payment directly to the fraudsters.
 So, he remained in control of the money after he made the payments from his Revolut account, and it took further steps before the money was lost to the fraudsters.